CaseyS1ms/CaseyS1ms/README.md

-- 👋 Hi, I’m @CaseyS1ms I am currently a student and I am studying javascript with an interest in python.
+- 👋 I am a First Year University of Nottingham Computer Science student
 - 📫 How to reach me ... caseysims07@icloud.com